AviatrixSystems/Docs/HowTos/troubleshooting_playbook_aviatrix_gateway.rst

    Probable Causes:

-      * There is an AWS endpoint/interface for AWS EC2 API in the routing table
+      * There is an AWS endpoint/interface for AWS EC2 API in the routing table or subnet

    Suggestions: